Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 After opening the package, the drug should be stored in a tightly closed container.

-In the modern world, there are many ways to lose weight, starting with the traditional diet and ending with exotic methods from the category of tablets with worms.
+In the modern world, there are many ways to lose weight, starting with a traditional diet and ending with exotic methods such as tablets with worms.
 One of the popular methods of combating excess weight is the use of enterosorbents.
-As a drug, activated charcoal or its analogue, polysorb, is usually chosen.
+Activated carbon or its analogue, polysorb, is usually chosen as a drug.
 Polysorb for weight loss is used everywhere, but not everyone can achieve the desired result.
-So, what should you know in order to competently get rid of body fat with the help of sorbent drugs?
-What is Polysorb and how should it be taken?
+So, what should you know in order to competently get rid of fat deposits with the help of sorbent medications?
+What is a drug such as Polysorb, and how should it be taken?

-Polysorb is a drug from the group of intestinal sorbents, the main pharmacological action of which is the binding and neutralization of toxic substances in the intestine.
-The tool is made on the basis of colloidal silicon dioxide, has a smooth structure and does not cause damage to the mucous membrane of internal organs.
-At the same time, the sorption capacity of the drug is somewhat reduced relative to that of black activated carbon.
+Polysorb is a drug from the group of intestinal sorbents, the main pharmacological action of which is the binding and neutralization of toxic substances found in the intestines.
+The product is made on the basis of colloidal silicon dioxide, has a smooth structure and does not cause damage to the mucous membrane of internal organs.
+At the same time, the sorption capacity of the drug is slightly reduced relative to that of black activated carbon.

-Outwardly, polysorb looks like a white or slightly bluish powder, odorless.
-When immersed in water and stirred, it forms a suspension of a cloudy consistency.
+Externally, polysorb looks like a white or slightly bluish powder that is odorless.
+When immersed in water and stirred, it forms a suspension of cloudy consistency.
 In this form, the drug is taken orally.

 • intestinal infection;